How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 What they're claiming: The school or district office needs to see and approve your educational plan before permitting the withdrawal.

-What the law says: The Annual Home Schooling Application Form includes a brief program description section.
-This is submitted to the district office, not the school.
+What the law says: If the Annual Home Schooling Application Form requests a brief program description, it is submitted to the district office, not the school.
 The school principal has no role in reviewing or approving your curriculum plan.
-The district office reviews the application — but "review" is not "approval."
-The Education Act does not give the school or district a veto over your withdrawal.
+The superintendent forwards the application to the Minister, who is the decision-maker under Section 16(2); the school does not have a veto over your withdrawal.

-How to respond: "Our program description is included on the Annual Home Schooling Application Form, which has been submitted to [district office name].
-The school's role in this process is receiving the withdrawal letter, which you already have.
+How to respond: "Our program description, if requested on the Annual Home Schooling Application Form, is included in the submission to [district office name].
+The school's role in this process is receiving the administrative notification, which you already have.
 We're happy to coordinate the return of textbooks and transfer of records at a time that's convenient."

-Why this matters: Many parents get trapped here because they assume "review" means "approval."
-It doesn't.
-The district receives and processes the application.
-If they have concerns about "effective instruction," they raise them through the formal process — not through the school demanding a pre-withdrawal curriculum presentation.
+Why this matters: Many parents get trapped here because they assume a district request means the school can approve or deny the withdrawal.
+It cannot.
+The superintendent routes the application to the Minister.
+If concerns about "effective instruction" arise, they belong in the formal process — not in a school-level pre-withdrawal curriculum presentation.

 3. "Your Withdrawal Is Pending — We Haven't Approved It Yet"